fmarcos83/jacs-generator/README.md

 TODO
 ====

+- Grunt tasks
     - create Gruntfile according to directory structure
+    - packaging and minification scripts
+    - template optimization on packaging for angularjs

 - make the generator work just from coffee (no js files)
 - use sintactic versionning
 - publish it on NPM repository